COUNTRY DESCRIPTION: Mexico is a Spanish-speaking country about three times the size of Texas, consisting of 31 states and one federal district.

 or nearest consulate.

-One of the latest extortion techniques, known as the “grandparent scam”, involves calls placed by persons alleging to be attorneys or U.S. Government employees claiming that a person’s relative – nearly always a purported grandchild - has been in a car accident in Mexico and has been arrested/detained.
-The caller asks for a large sum of money to ensure the subject’s release.
+One extortion technique, known as the " grandparent scam ", involves calls placed by persons alleging to be attorneys or U.S. Government employees claiming that a person's relative – nearly always a purported grandchild - has been in a car accident in Mexico and has been arrested/detained.
+The caller asks for a large sum of money to ensure the subject's release.
 When the recipient of the call checks on their family member, they discover that the entire story is false.
 If the alleged detainee cannot be located in the U.S. and the family has reason to believe that the person did, in fact, travel to Mexico, contact the U.S. Embassy or nearest U.S. Consulate for assistance in determining if they have been detained by authorities.
 Further information on international financial scams is available on our website.

 Some bars and nightclubs, especially in resort cities such as Cancun, Acapulco, Mazatlan, Cabo San Lucas, and Tijuana, can